paulternate/cf-venafi-automation/docs/01-requirements-terminology-and-caveats/README.md

 ## Caveats

 The Ecosystem team would like to clarify that this solution is by no means the finished article.
-The TLSPC API coverage does not extend too far at this point and features you might expect to see will be missing.
+Coverage of the TLSPC API does not extend too far at this point and features you might expect to see will be missing.
-The primary motivation for putting this workshop together is to establish a proof of concept and get you thinking about what types of integrations our customers could benefit from.
+The primary motivation for putting this workshop together was to establish a proof of concept, have you experience what's possible first-hand and get you thinking about what types of third-party integrations are valuable.

 Maybe you think the Ecosystem team should focus their automation and IaC integration efforts elsewhere.
 Or maybe you think we missed the point completely.